quangsang52sh/Phylogeny_R-studio/README.md

 Relaxing and drinking coffee for a while :D <br/>
 It will take the times depending on your data <br/>
 <img src="https://user-images.githubusercontent.com/51614765/98495064-f1012e00-2270-11eb-820b-0254be031964.png" width="15%"></img> <br/>
-The phylogenetic tree will temporarily illustrate in "help and results" region if you have done (see step1)<br/>
+The phylogenetic tree will temporarily illustrate in "help and results" (see the image in step1) region if you have done <br/>
 <img src="https://user-images.githubusercontent.com/51614765/98495070-f3638800-2270-11eb-9db5-8603fb518e32.png" width="15%"></img> <br/>
 Looking detail your model by the command line "your_model" <br/>
 <img src="https://user-images.githubusercontent.com/51614765/98495729-6e796e00-2272-11eb-8893-1b024347232b.png" width="15%"></img> <br/>